y-scope/log-surgeon-ffi-py/README.md

 - **Parse streams** efficiently for large-scale log processing
 - **Export data** to pandas DataFrames and PyArrow Tables

+### Structured Output and Downstream Capabilities

+Unstructured log data is automatically transformed into structured semantic representations:

+- **Log Types (Templates)**: Variables are replaced with placeholders to create reusable templates.
+For example, ~200,000 Spark log messages can be distilled into just 55 distinct log template types, enabling efficient pattern analysis and anomaly detection.

+- **Semantic Variables**: Extracted key-value pairs with semantic context (e.g., `app_id`, `app_name`, `worker_id`) that can be directly used for analysis.

+This structured output unlocks powerful downstream capabilities:

+- **Knowledge Graph Construction**: Build relationship graphs between entities extracted from logs (e.g., linking `app_id` → `app_name` → `worker_id`).
+The structured output from log-surgeon provides an ideal foundation for tools like [Stitch](https://www.usenix.org/conference/osdi16/technical-sessions/presentation/zhao), which uses flow reconstruction from logs to perform non-intrusive performance profiling and debugging across distributed systems.

+- **Template-Based Summarization**: Compress massive datasets into compact template sets for human and agent consumption.
+Log templates serve as natural tokens for LLMs, enabling efficient context windows - instead of feeding millions of raw log lines, provide ~50-100 distinct templates with statistics.

+- **Hybrid Search**: Combine free-text search with structured queries.
+Log types enable auto-completion and query suggestions on large datasets - instead of searching through millions of raw log lines, search across a compact set of templates first.
+Then project and filter on structured variables (e.g., `status == "ERROR"`, `response_time > 1000`), and aggregate for analysis - all in one unified workflow.

+- **Agentic Automation**: Enable AI agents to understand and act on structured log data.
+Agents can query by template patterns, analyze variable distributions, identify anomalies, and automate debugging workflows using structured rather than raw text.

 ## When to Use log-surgeon

 ✅ **Good fit:**